WallStreetMojo

 Conclusion

-It can be seen from the above explanations that “fixed cost” is very stable and does not change over a period of time.
-However, a higher volume of production or sales can result in better absorption of fixed cost, which then results in improved profitability.
-As such, it is important to understand the concept of fixed assets as it can be crucial in the achievement of profitability targets.
+It can be seen from the above explanations that "fixed cost" is very stable and does not change over some time.
+However, higher production or sales volume can result in better absorption of fixed costs, resulting in improved profitability.
+As such, it is important to understand the concept of fixed assets as it can be crucial in achieving profitability targets.

 Recommended Articles